candelas762/myScrypts/README.md

 # myScrypts
-just a bunch of scrypts  made
+just a bunch of scrypts I made